• Join the driver in the cab of a DMMU (Diesel Mechanical Multiple Unit) and observe the operation of the train over a 21 mile round trip

 To cover the return journey you should allow just shy of two hours, giving you plenty of time to get to know and understand how a DMMU works.
 Being a classic diesel train, you'll have a great 'driver's eye view' from the panoramic window of the cab and you'll get a real insight into diesel train driving operations and techniques.
 This is a truly memorable day out that doesn't end at the train terminus, as you have all day to take in the Colonel Stephens Museum and general goings on at the Kent and East Sussex Railway after your diesel train experience.

-• Selected weekends and weekdays, from March to October
+• Selected weekdays (generally Tuesdays and Thursdays) with occasional weekend dates from March to October

 • Morning and afternoon departures are usually available